12 Best Fly Boxes Of 2023: Guide Tested and Approved

 You need a fly box to store your files in an organized manner, protect them from damage, and prevent them from getting lost or wet.

 Guide Tip: I have found quite a few fly boxes along the rivers.
-Only taking flies you will use that day can limit any potential loss if you drop your fly box and cannot retrieve it.
-Only bringing the flies you need also keeps your vest or pack lighter.
+Only taking the flies I will use that day can limit any potential loss if I drop the fly box and cannot retrieve it.
+Only bringing the flies I need also keeps my vest or pack lighter.

-Types Of Flies Your Fly Box Can Hold
+Types Of Flies A Fly Box Can Hold

 A good fly box can hold a variety of flies, but some boxes are specifically designed for holding larger ones, while others might be a better fit for dry flies, nymphs, and tiny midges.
 If you are a beginner, an all-purpose fly box should be plenty.